Rosie's story: "When my colleague had a heart attack, I knew exactly what to do"

 - Give them constant reassurance while waiting for the ambulance.

-You can offer the person an aspirin tablet to chew slowly, as this will help thin their blood.
+If available in your workplace and you have been trained, you can offer the person an aspirin tablet to chew slowly, as this will help thin their blood.

 Our first aid work courses give learners the skills and confidence to respond to a range of first aid emergencies they could encounter in the workplace, including someone who is having a heart attack.